-Alternatively referred to as Windows System Information, msinfo32 is an executable file that was first included with Microsoft Windows 98 and has been included with Windows ME, 2000, XP, and later versions of Windows.
+Alternatively referred to as System Information, msinfo32 is an executable file that was first included with Microsoft Windows 98 and included with all versions of Windows since then.
 This program is designed to give Windows users a comprehensive listing of the computer hardware, resources, software, and Internet settings.
-To run this program follow the steps below.

 - Microsoft Windows 2000 and XP users can also enter the System Information window by typing winmsd and pressing Enter.